clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

 reverse pin.

 With the clixx.io framework, it's very easy to add external control to this example by adding the Serial object.
-This will enable us to process a line of text at a time and allow external serial control of the micro-controller.
+That will mean that we can later connect it to either a USB-Serial, Bluetooth or some other serial connection to allow us to control it.

+The start of our program sets up the serial port and sends some commands with the control instructions.
+Echo is enabled so that characters are echoed back to the remote system, allowing us to see the characters as we type them in the terminal.

     Serial.begin();
     Serial.puts("\r\nH-Bridge Motor Controller\r\n");